reportmill/SnapKit/ReadMe.md

 keeps the basic simplicity and standard conventions of Swing while adding the visual richness of JavaFX and bringing the whole thing to the browser:

-- It provides all the most popular features of Swing and JavaFX (above)
+- It provides all the essential features of Swing and JavaFX (above)
 - It runs on top of Swing, JavaFX and HTML DOM
 - It is easily portable to any future UI kit and platform

-- The base class is called View.
-Now that puts the V in MVC!
+- The base class is called View (that puts the V in MVC!)

-- The ViewOwner class provides control functionally (whoops, there goes the C)
+- The ViewOwner class provides control functionally
 - The ViewEvent class unifies all input events for more consistent handling